Octagon-simon/PHP-Nonce/README.md

 #### TO VALIDATE A NONCE

-- nonce (string): This is the nonce to validate
+- nonce (string): This is the Nonce to validate

 ```php
 require_once('nonce.php');